Mai-Sigurd/Haaukernetes/src/README.md

 **Requirements**

-- Valid K8s config file available
+- Valid K8s config file
-- Valid Digital Ocean secret available (for getting Docker images from the cloud registry).
+- Valid Digital Ocean secret (for getting Docker images from the cloud registry).
 This should be in `dockerconfig.json` format
-- Knowledge of the server's IP

 **Steps**
 - Export the K8s config file path to a `KUBECONFIG` env variable with ``export KUBECONFIG=$HOME/.kube/config``